Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

-Building upon the understanding that boundary conditions play an important role in characterizing the eigenstates of a continuum system, we can now delve into the broader topic of non-Bloch band theory within non-Hermitian continuum systems.
-In a manner analogous to lattice models, the non-Bloch theory aims to describe the NHSE in continuum systems when subjected to various boundary conditions.
+Building upon the understanding that boundary conditions play an important role in characterizing the eigenstates of a continuum system, we can now develop the non-Bloch band theory in general non-Hermitian continuum systems.
+Analogous to lattice models, the non-Bloch theory aims to describe the NHSE in continuum systems when subjected to various boundary conditions.

 We start from a one-dimensional stationary Schrodinger's equation $\hat H\psi(x)=E\psi(x)$ on an open chain.
 A generic Hamiltonian $\hat H$ in homogeneous non-Hermitian continuum systems is